ChloeRickards/chloerickards.github.io/01-data.md

 				<header class="major">
 					<h3>COVID-19 and Income Inequality</h3>
 				</header>
-				<p>The infection fatality rate (IFR) for COVID-19 is influenced by several variables.
+				<p>For my Master's Degree in Ecology and Evolutionary Biology, I examined the the infection fatality rate (IFR) for COVID-19.
 This interactive demo examines the relationship between IFR, age, and income (measured as median income or income inequality) on a country level.
 United States data was inferred using a Bayesian statistical model.</p>
 				<ul class="actions">
 					<li><a href="https://chloerickards.shinyapps.io/Covid19/" class="button">Learn more</a></li>
 				</ul>